Vyral/base-template/_posts/2021-11-30-tulsa-looks-good-on-farmers-insurance.md

 7:45 — Wrapping up

-stions about today’s topic, please reach out to us via phone or email.
+If you have any questions about today’s topic, please reach out to us via phone or email.
 You can also reach Teresa at (918) 496-1800 or <u><a href="mailto:tbrockwell@farmersagents.com">tbrockwell@farmersagents.com</a></u>.
 We look forward to hearing from you\!